achasveachas/app-tracker-react/README.md

 ### Overview

-This is a job tracking application where job applicants can keep track of the different applications they've submitted, the various actions they've taken in regards to said applications (e-mails, communications, meetings, interviews, etc.)
+This is a job tracking application where job applicants can keep track of the different applications they've submitted, and the various actions they've taken in regards to said applications (e-mails, communications, meetings, interviews, etc.)

 ### Technical Specs